Measurement for Improvement

 Australian and international healthcare professionals including:

-Gain insights into the measurement expectations of organisations with respect to overall governance and accreditation of health services.
+Identify the measurement expectations of organisations in relation to governance and accreditation of health services.

-Relate measurement to Deming's theories of profound knowledge and the concept of special and common cause variation.
+Explain the relationship between measurement, Deming’s theory of profound knowledge, and special and common cause variation.

 Associate Professor Peter Hibbert